sylhare/sylhare.github.io/_posts/2021/2021-12-06-Apollo-graphql-mutations.md

     - e.g. Purchase a book not released yet
     - e.g. Set a book title with a title that goes over the max size limit.

-On the first version, all mutation would return [HTTP 200 OK][10] (now we can set up some other http codes if need).
+On the first version, all mutations would return [HTTP 200 OK][10] (now we can set up some other http codes if need).
 But the [mindset][9] remains, to let the user know if there's any business error, while returning a 200 OK.

 #### UserErrors in Payload

-With the payload, you'll have a unique per mutation user error union that represents all the possible business failure cases.
+With the payload, you'll have a unique per-mutation user error union that represents all the possible business failure cases.
 They will all implement the [UserError][8] interface.

 ```graphql